MaastrichtU-IDS/dsri-documentation/website/docs/introduction.md

 :::tip New DSRI version!

-This documentation cover the **new DSRI version using OKD4.6** available at https://console-openshift-console.apps.dsri2.unimaas.nl
+This documentation cover the **new DSRI version using OKD4.6**, which is available at https://console-openshift-console.apps.dsri2.unimaas.nl

 You can find the documentation for the legacy DSRI version using OKD 3.11 [here](/docs/okd3-introduction).